Ruslando/ruslan-homepage/index.md

-      My interest generally lies in any developments in the field of computer science but more specifically in computer graphics (and a little bit of shader programming).
+      My interest generally lies in any developments in the field of computer science but more specifically in computer graphics and more recently, in developments in machine learning / deep learning.
+Specifically network architectures and optimization techniques in deep learing applications are extremly interesting.

-      More recently I have been really enganed in developments in machine learning / deep learning, specifically network architectures and optimization techniques in deep learning applications and actively worked on course assignments and published some work examples from my experience with some datasets and architectures.
-You can read more about it in the projects tab.
+      I have recently been working on course assignments and did some experiments on my own.
+You can read more about it in the portfolio tab.

       #### *Programming languages and libraries*